vigoo/vigoo.github.io/posts/2019-03-07-prox-2-io-akkastreams.md

                 executionContext: ExecutionContext): IO[RP]
 ```

-It turns out that there are two more minor differences that needs changes in the internal type signatures.
+It turns out that there are one more minor difference that needs changes in the internal type signatures.

 In *Akka Streams* byte streams are represented by not streams of element type `Byte`. like in *fs2*, but streams of *chunks* called `ByteString`s.
 So everywhere we used `Byte` as element type, such as on the process boundaries, we now simply have to use `ByteStrings`, for example: